 UK Ancestry Visa

-You can only apply for a UK Ancestry Visa if you:
+You can apply for a UK Ancestry visa if you:

 • are applying from outside the UK

-• are able to prove that one of your grandparents was born in the UK and islands; on a British registered ship or aircraft; or in what is now known as the Republic of Ireland prior to 31 March 1922.
+• are able to prove that one of your grandparents was born in the UK (see below)

 • are able and planning to work in the UK